isomerpages/moe-kranjisec/_future-ready-learning/Overview/National Digital Literacy Programme.md

 Parents with Singpass can access the Letter to Parents for Procurement to indicate your consent via the link :[https://go.gov.sg/pdlpadmin](https://go.gov.sg/pdlpadmin)

-If Parents/Guardians without Singpass are unable to submit the form online, please access the school website at [http://www.kranjisec.moe.edu.sg](http://www.kranjisec.moe.edu.sg/) (under announcements) for a hardcopy version.
+If Parents/Guardians without Singpass are unable to submit the form online, please access the hardcopy forms under Announcements in the [school website](https://www.kranjisec.moe.edu.sg/).

 ### PLD Information for Parents